Doctor-RAG: A Failure-Aware Repair Framework for Agentic Retrieval-Augmented Generation: Introduction

 To address this problem, we propose \textbf{Doctor-RAG (DR-RAG)}, a unified diagnose-and-repair framework for Agentic RAG, designed to enable efficient failure correction through explicit error attribution and minimal-cost intervention.
-Unlike existing approaches that directly retry or replan the entire retrieval–reasoning pipeline upon failure, DR-RAG explicitly models failure correction as two consecutive stages: error diagnosis and conditional repair.
+Unlike existing approaches that directly retry or replan the entire retrieval–reasoning pipeline, DR-RAG explicitly models failure correction as two consecutive stages: error diagnosis and conditional repair.

-Specifically, DR-RAG consists of two tightly coupled core components. \textbf{(1) Taxonomy-Constrained Error Diagnosis and Localization.} When a reasoning failure occurs, DR-RAG treats the complete agentic RAG reasoning trajectory as the object of diagnosis.
-Leveraging evidence coverage signals, the diagnosis module performs coarse-to-fine failure attribution, mapping continuous reasoning failures into a set of executable error types.
-Unlike approaches that assign error labels only at the output level, DR-RAG further \textbf{localizes the earliest failure point} at the trajectory level, identifying the first reasoning or retrieval step that deviates from a valid solution path, thereby providing structured signals required for minimal intervention in subsequent repair. \textbf{(2) Tool-Conditioned Local Repair.} Given the diagnosed error type and failure location, DR-RAG selects a corresponding tool-conditioned repair operator rather than regenerating a complete solution plan.
-Each repair operator intervenes only at the identified failure point while maximizing reuse of previously validated reasoning prefixes and retrieved evidence.
-Concretely, repair operations include lightweight answer rewriting for format errors, evidence-preserving re-reasoning under full coverage, query rewriting and retrieval enhancement for retrieval failures, and planning-based repair for reasoning-induced retrieval errors.
-By constraining repair to the necessary components, DR-RAG significantly reduces the cost of retrieval and reasoning repair while preserving coherence across repaired trajectories.
+DR-RAG consists of two tightly coupled components: (1) \textbf{Taxonomy-Constrained Error Diagnosis and Localization.} When a reasoning failure occurs, DR-RAG treats the full agentic RAG trajectory as the object of diagnosis.
+A distilled diagnosis model jointly assesses evidence sufficiency, classifies the failure type under a sufficiency-aware taxonomy, and localizes the earliest failure point.
+This identifies the first reasoning or retrieval step that deviates from a valid solution path, providing structured signals for minimal intervention.
+(2) \textbf{Tool-Conditioned Local Repair.} Given the diagnosed error type and failure location, DR-RAG selects a repair operator that intervenes only at the failure point, while maximizing reuse of validated reasoning prefixes and retrieved evidence.
+Repair operations include lightweight answer rewriting for Format Error, evidence-preserving re-reasoning under full coverage, query rewriting and retrieval enhancement for Retriever Error, and planning-based repair for Search Error.
+By constraining repair to necessary components, DR-RAG reduces the cost of retrieval and reasoning while preserving coherence across repaired trajectories.

-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=1em, itemindent=0em, itemsep=0.3em] \item We are the first to formally formulate failure handling in Agentic RAG at the system level, modeling correction as diagnosis-guided minimal-cost intervention rather than full-pipeline retry.
+Our main contributions are as follows: \begin{itemize}[leftmargin=1em, itemindent=0em, itemsep=0.3em] \item We are the first to formulate failure handling in Agentic RAG at the system level, modeling correction as diagnosis-guided minimal-cost intervention rather than full-pipeline retry.

-\item We propose a coverage-gated error taxonomy and a trajectory-based diagnosis method that explicitly distinguishes retrieval and reasoning failures while localizing the earliest failure point.